 Lower Your Home and Auto Insurance

 On to walls #3 and #4.
-But before learn how to lower your home and auto insurance, have you thought about lowering your home and auto expenses?
+But before we learn how to lower your home and auto insurance, have you thought about lowering your home and auto expenses?
 Can you live with one less car?
-Can you sell your car, drop your car payment, and buy a cheap car in cash?
+Or can you sell a car (drop that car payment), and buy a cheap car in cash?
 Can you downgrade your home?
 Can you move to a cheaper city?
 Or move to a cheaper state?

 Don’t let your ego get in the way of your financial progress.
 If lowering an expense will make your life better and easier, swallow your pride and do it.

 So how do you lower your home and auto insurance expense?
 You switch providers.
 Make the transition easy with Insurify.
 Insurify compares quotes across many home and auto insurance providers.
 Enter your information, and pick the coverage at the price that is perfect for you.

 What’s more, the quotes are free.
 You have nothing to lose by trying Gabi, and a lot of money to save.

 Get a home and auto insurance quote from Gabi’s right now… because it’s free.

 4. Don’t Go Further into Debt